jkgnuamah/nece-lab/content/authors/grads/_index.md

 ---
 # Display name
-# title: Enrico Laoh, MS Student
+ title: Enrico Laoh

  # Username (this should match the folder name)
-# authors:
+ authors:
-# - grads
+ - grads

 # Is this the primary user of the site?
 superuser: false